BiLLY-J03l/Traffic-Analysis-Demonstration/README.md

   -The config file will be included in the repo.

-## Add a user to be logged with in the ftp server
+## Add a user to be logged in with into the ftp server

     adduser ftp_user_billy
     mkdir /home/ftp_user_billy/ftp